vivacitylabs/vivacity-proto-buffet/README.md

 - `stopped_vehicles_count`: total number of stopped objects of this `class_type` within the zone.
 - `average_movement`: *Movement* message containing an average across all objects of this `class_type` within the zone.

+### Countline Crossing
+A message to communicate a tracked object crossing from one side of a 2D "countline" to the other.

+Key fields:
+- `countline_id`: a globally unique ID of the countline which has been crossed.
+- `crossings_direction`

 ## Use cases